OleHolmNielsen/Niflheim_users/docs/Hardware.rst

 * **4 32-core nodes** Lenovo SR850_V3_ 2U servers.
   The four processors are Intel(R) Xeon(R) Gold 6434H_ running at 3.70 GHz Base frequency (up to 4.10 GHz in Turbo_mode_) and including AVX-512_ vector instructions..

-  The RAM memory is 4096 GB (128 GB/core) 4800 MHz DDR5 dual-rank memory, 16 TB in total for all nodes.
+  The RAM memory is 4096 GB_ (128 GB_/core) 4800 MHz DDR5 dual-rank memory, 16 TB_ in total for all nodes.

   Peak speed: 3789 GFLOPS/node, 15 TFLOPS_ in total for all nodes.

-  Each server has 15 TB local NVMe_ scratch disk (striped over 4 disks of 3.9 TB for performance).
+  Each server has 15 TB_ local NVMe_ scratch disk (striped over 4 disks of 3.9 TB_ for performance).

   Installed in **February 2024**.